Your Authentic Experience Under the Tuscan Sun Off the Beaten Path

 The scent is fresh and inviting, while the taste is incredibly intense and velvety.
 It is the taste of health.

-The area around Pienza and Montepulciano is famous for its good pecorino cheese, the Pecorino.
-The milk from sheep contains nearly twice as much fat as the cows.
-This makes the cheese so special, but also what the animals eat.
-Outside - in the Tuscan countryside.
-The flowers and herbs that grow here in the pastures, have a direct influence on the taste of the cheese, say those who have known, the producers themselves.
+The area around Pienza and Montepulciano is famous for its good pecorino cheese, called Pecorino.
+Sheep's milk contains nearly twice as much fat as the cows.
+This makes the cheese very special, but what the animals eat is also important.
+The flowers and herbs that grow in these pastures, have a direct influence on the taste of the cheese.

-A cheese is particularly dear to her: The "Riserva", the elite - a cheese of more than 10 kg, which is actually not typical of Pienza.
+A cheese is particularly dear to her: The "Riserva", that weighs more than 10 kg, which is actually not typical of Pienza.
 "Pecorino di Pienza" usually has a weight of one kilogram.
-This special format have Cugusis done twenty years ago, to the wedding of the owner.
-He has then recovered later at national level twice the gold medal - among more than 400 competitors.
-The certificate from the first price depends - in the midst of many other awards - in the sales room of the cheese in Montepulciano.
+The Cugusi family has made this type of cheese twenty years ago, for the owner's wedding.
+They also have won two gold metals at a national level competition- beating more than 400 competitors.

 La Vialla is a Fattoria, a family-run agricultural holding, which produces food, but also guest houses.
 This in turn is called agritourism, which is very common in Italy.
 The guests who come are interested in rural life.
 Almost everything that is consumed here is also produced on the estate itself.
 Seen in this agritourism is also a form of "sustainable travel".
 Anywhere in Tuscany you will find signs to farms, where you can also make holiday.